Cost of Living in Bangkok

 It costs about 60-100 baht to take a taxi from most of the bars we go to back home at the end of the night.
 It’s about 300 baht to Suvarnabhumi airport by taxi from our apartment.
 It’s also 100-150 baht to Khao San Road.

-Cost of Food in Bangkok
+Cost of living in Bangkok – Food

 We order groceries from Tesco Lotus online to be delivered.
 In total, it costs about 1,500 baht a week, which includes fresh fruit and vegetables, meat, juice and cereals.
 We probably spend another 500 baht a week in Tops, to buy international products like free-range eggs and proper bread, and in 7-11 buying snacks.